 Notes.
-Selected annual $\beta_t$ coefficients and $\gamma_t$ coefficients from Equation 1 in columns 1 and 6, substituting plant and year fixed effects with firm-year fixed effects (columns 2 and 7) or county-year fixed effects (columns 3 and 8).
-In columns 4 and 9 the distance from Soviet intervention is imputed for the comparison plants using the first, instead of the last, year in which a plant received the Soviet transfer; in columns 5 and 10 using the average treatment year.
+Selected annual β_t coefficients and γ_t coefficients from Equation 1 in columns 1 and 6, substituting plant and year fixed effects with firm-year fixed effects (columns 2 and 6) or county-year fixed effects (columns 3 and 7).
+In columns 4 and 8, we estimate weights underlying two-way fixed effects regressions based on Sun and Abraham (2021)'s method, using the Stata command eventstudyweights.
 Data are provided at the plant level from the Steel Association Reports from 1949 to 2000.
 Output is logged quantities (in million tons) of steel.
-TFPQ is logged productivity, computed as $\log TFPQ = \log TFPR - \tilde{p}$ , where $\tilde{p}$ is the revenue-share weighted average of the prices of plant products, and TFPR is calculated using Gandhi et al. (2020)'s method.
-Standard errors are clustered at the plant level. \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.
+TFPQ is logged total factor productivity quantity, computed as $\log TFPQ = \log TFPR - \tilde{p}$, where \tilde{p} is the revenue-share weighted average of the prices of plant products, and TFPR is calculated using Gandhi et al. (2020)'s method.
+Standard errors are clustered at the plant level. p < 0.01, p < 0.05, p < 0.1.